crustio/crust-wiki/docs/bridge.md

 sidebar_label: Bridge
 ---

-Crust Maxwell provides an asset cross-chain bridge which allows users to transfer CRU on Maxwell to Ethereum, and CRU (ERC20) on Ethereum to Maxwell in real time.
+Crust Maxwell provides an asset cross-chain bridge that allows users to transfer CRU on Maxwell to Ethereum, and CRU (ERC20) on Ethereum to Maxwell in real-time.
 Please follow the steps below for CRU cross-chain transactions.

 ## Preparation